Delivery included within the Philippines.

 • refined in surface tone

-Sterling silver is used in fine jewelry because it maintains form while allowing the surface to be renewed through care.
+Sterling silver is used in fine jewelry for its ability to maintain form while allowing the surface to be restored through care.

 What Is Fashion Jewelry?